 COVID-19: Important Information Regarding Eye Surgery Associates’ Response

-As we find ourselves in uncertain times with the COVID-19 pandemic, we would like to reassure our patients that at ESA we are taking the health & wellbeing of our patients, staff and doctors very seriously.
+As we adjust to the new COVIDSafe settings, we would like to reassure our patients that at ESA we continue to take the health & wellbeing of our patients, staff and doctors very seriously.

 All ESA consulting suites are following the strict recommendations provided by the Department of Health and we are continuing to maintain high standards of cleanliness and disinfection.
 We are also constantly updating our protocols as new information comes to hand.

 We have taken steps to reduce the risk of infection through the following:

 If you are attending our sites, you will be asked:

 - Have you arrived in Australia within the last 14 days?

 - Have you been in close contact with a confirmed case of COVID-19 or requested to self-isolate in the last 14 days?